OctopusDeploy/docs/docs/administration/managing-infrastructure/tentacle-configuration-and-file-storage/index.md

 ## File storage {#Tentacleconfigurationandfilestorage-Filestorage}

-The Octopus Server stores files in the following folders by default:
+The Octopus Tentacle stores files in the following folders by default:

 - `C:\Octopus\Tentacle\<Instance>`
     - This is the Tentacle Home Directory where `<Instance>` is an optional instance name in case you have multiple instances of Tentacle on the same computer.